About

 - Four-year program for students over the age of 18 who have an intellectual disability and have a desire to gain meaningful competitive integrated employment

-- At least two academic classes each semester with CSUSM undergraduate students
+- Enrollment in academic classes each semester with CSUSM undergraduate students

-- Individualized pathway of courses created by the student in collaboration with their Person Driven Plan support team
+- Individualized pathway of courses and internships created by the student in collaboration with their Person Driven Plan support team

 - Participation in clubs, groups and other activities on the campus